danomatika/joyosc/README.md

 KNOWN ISSUES
 ------------

+### Nintendo Joycons Appear As Single Device

+By default, SDL will combine two connected Joycons (L/R) as a single device.
+To have them appear as seperate devices, set the `SDL_JOYSTICK_HIDAPI_COMBINE_JOY_CONS` environment variable to 0 before running joyosc:

+    SDL_JOYSTICK_HIDAPI_COMBINE_JOY_CONS=0 joyosc

+### macOS Controller Rumble, Light, Sensors Not Sending

+As of fall 2025, some devices such as PS5 DualSense controllers, rumble motor, LED color, and sensor sending may not work by default when connected over Bluetooth.
+Try "identifying" the controller in macOS by connecting the device, then open System Settings:

+Game Controllers -> click "Identify" under the controller in the list

+For a PS5 controller, the device will rumble once.
+Restart joyosc and the rumble, LED, and sensors should now work.
+In testing, this has to be done *each time* the controller is newly connected.

+_Note: Hopefully this behavior may change with newer versions of SDL and/or macOS._

 ### macOS Game Controller Button Opens Launchpad

 Newer versions of macOS 14.5+ map the Home or "logo" button to automatically open the Launchpad app selector.
-This behavior can be disabled in Systems Settings:
+This behavior can be disabled in System Settings:

 Game Controllers -> Controller Shortcuts -> uncheck Press Home button to open Launchpad